 Open: 7 Days a Week 08:00 – 14:30

 Contact: +27 (0)22 492 2515 | www.marmaladecat.co.za

 Darling Wildflower Society

-The Darling Wildflower show takes place annually over the third weekend in September (16th/17th/18th September 2016) and celebrates an integral part of the Cape Fynbos Kingdom comprising of Renosterveld, Rietveld, Sandveld, and Strandveld where more than 1200 different species of flowers can be found.
+The Darling Wildflower show takes place annually over the third weekend in September (20 to 22 September 2019) and celebrates an integral part of the Cape Fynbos Kingdom comprising of Renosterveld, Rietveld, Sandveld, and Strandveld where more than 1200 different species of flowers can be found.
 The event includes entry to the Landscaped Hall (depicting the flowers of the area in their natural habitat).
-A Free ride on a tractor drawn wagon to see the Oude Post Pristine wetland (that is not accessible to the public and can only be seen during the show), a Craft/Farmers Market, Veteran Tractor/Car Display, an Entertainment Tent featuring live music, a large Childrens area, safe and secure parking and many other attractions.
+A Freeride on a tractor-drawn wagon to see the Oude Post Pristine wetland (that is not accessible to the public and can only be seen during the show), a Craft/Farmers Market, Veteran Tractor/Car Display, an Entertainment Tent featuring live music, a large Children’s area, safe and secure parking and many other attractions.
 There will also be numerous Food and Beverage stalls where you can purchase a variety of food and drinks to take away or use the facilities to relax and enjoy the natural environment.

 • Brewery • Restaurant • Tastings & Sales • Kids Play Area • Garden